RWKV/RWKV-wiki/docs/advance/pretrain.md

 ## Prepare the Training Environment

-Please refer to [RWKV Fine-Tuning Environment Setup](./Fine-Tune/FT-Environment.mdx) to configure a Conda environment, and then install the following software in the new environment:
+Please refer to [RWKV Traing Environment](./training-enviroment.md) to configure a Conda environment, and then install the following software in the new environment:

 ``` bash copy
 # Install the CUDA 12.1 version of torch via a specific URL, or you can choose the latest version of torch + your CUDA version.